-The cluster and the pixel test presented above provide accurate thresholds but for different types of signal.
-The pixel test is based on the maximum of a random field and therefore is best adapted for focal signal (optimally the size of the FWHM) with high Z scores (Poline et al., 1997; Siegmund & Worsley, 1995).
-The cluster test is based on the size of a cluster above a relatively low threshold and therefore is more sensitive for detecting wide regions of contiguous pixels with relatively low Z scores.
+The Cluster and the Pixel test presented above provide accurate thresholds but for different types of signal.
+The Pixel test is based on the maximum of a random field and therefore is best adapted for focal signal (optimally the size of the FWHM) with high Z-scores (Siegmund and Worsley, 1995; Poline et al., 1997).
+The Cluster test is based on the size of a cluster above a relatively low threshold and therefore is more sensitive for detecting wide regions of contiguous pixels with relatively low Z-scores.
 The two tests potentially identify different statistically significant regions in smooth classification images.
-Figure 1 illustrates this point with a one-dimensional classification image comprising 257 pixels convolved with a Gaussian kernel with an FWHM of 11.8 pixels.
-For a p value of .05, the pixel test gives a threshold of 3.1 (green line) whereas the cluster test gives a minimum cluster size of 6.9 above a threshold of 2.7 (red line).
+Figure 1 illustrates this point with a one-dimensional classification image comprising 257 pixels convolved with a Gaussian kernel with a FWHM equals to 11.8 pixels.
+For a p-value equals to .05, the Pixel test gives a threshold of 3.1 (green line) whereas the Cluster test gives a minimum cluster size of 6.9 above a threshold of 2.7 (red line).

 Figure 1.
-Regions revealed by the cluster (red) versus the pixel (green) test.
+Regions revealed by the Cluster (red) vs. the Pixel (green) test.
 See text for details.

-Furthermore, the interpretation of the results following the application of the pixel and the cluster test differs drastically.
-On the one hand, the cluster test allows the inference that the clusters of Z scores larger than the minimum size are significant, not that the individual Z scores inside these clusters are significant.
-On the other hand, the pixel test allows the conclusion that each individual Z score above threshold is significant (Friston, Holmes, Poline, Price, Frith, 1996; Friston et al., 1994; Poline et al., 1997).
+Furthermore the interpretation of the results following the application of the Pixel and the Cluster test differs drastically.
+On the one hand, the Cluster test allows the inference that the clusters of Z-scores larger than the minimum size are significant, not that the individual Z-scores inside these clusters are significant.
+On the other hand, the Pixel test allows the conclusion that each individual Z-score above threshold is significant (Friston, Holmes, Poline, Price, Frith, 1996; Friston et al., 1994; Poline et al., 1997).